krist00fer/tessel-azure-labs/labs/notification-hub/README.md

 	tessel wifi -n "network name" -p "password"

+Run the ambient_notificationhub_sas.js

+	tessel run ambient_notificationhub_sas.js

+When the app is running clap or make some noise near the tessel device.
+You should get a push notification on your mobile device and the app should display the status code recived from calling the Notification Hub REST API.

+	sendNotificationWP:headers:  {
+	date : Fri, 07 Nov 2014 20:40:01 GMT,
+	transfer-encoding : chunked,
+	content-type : application/xml; charset=utf-8,
+	server : Microsoft-HTTPAPI/2.0
+	}
+	sendNotificationAndroid:statusCode:  201
+	sendNotificationAndroid:headers:  {
+	date : Fri, 07 Nov 2014 20:40:03 GMT,
+	transfer-encoding : chunked,
+	content-type : application/xml; charset=utf-8,
+	server : Microsoft-HTTPAPI/2.0
+	}

 Summary
 -------
 (Include a short summary that explains what has been done during the lab.
 Use a couple of sentences, bullets and other, but don't explain the full lab once again)